fhirpack/fhirpack/README.md

 # About FHIRPACK

 The [FHIR](https://www.hl7.org/fhir/resourcelist.html) standard is a promising framework for interacting with healthcare data.
-However, tools for lightweight and efficient server interaction are lacking.
+However, expressive tools for efficient FHIR server interaction are few and are either too low level, and powerful, or too abstract, and lack features.
 FHIRPACK provides an easy-to-use and intuitive API that enables effortless access to FHIR data.
+We strive for a balance between flexibility, usability and feature richness in order to make interacting with FHIR data less painful.

 || :link: |
 |:---|:---|